nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The find command format is wrong

->MESS shows an error message and prompts user to type the correct format <br>
+>MESS shows an error message. r>
-   Use case resumes at step 1.
+   Use case ends.

 1b.
 There is no matched task